binohead/wowchemy-blog/content/authors/admin/_index.md

 organizations: []
 superuser: true
 ---
-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 Andy is a research adjunct in biology at Dalhousie University in Halifax, Nova Scotia.
 He birds too much, and practices piano and trombone too little.